gadgetchnnel/lovelace-home-feed-card/README.md

 By default, durations of less than a minute are displayed as "<1 minute ago" or "in <1 minute".
 Setting this option to true disables this, and displays the exact duration.
 **Note:** Doing this will make the time difference display refresh every second until the duration is 1 minute

+### state_color (optional, defaults to false)
+Setting this to true will change the icon colour based on the state (the same as the option in the standard Entities card)

 ## Entity object